T

 UK · Bias: Left-leaning

-Scott Trust Limited (nonprofit)
+Scott Trust Limited (no shareholders)

 In 2016, The Guardian was part of a massive international collaboration — coordinated by the International Consortium of Investigative Journalists across dozens of newsrooms worldwide — that published the Panama Papers: 11.5 million leaked documents exposing how the world's wealthy and powerful hid money in offshore shell companies.
 The goal was straightforward: follow the money wherever it led, regardless of whose name came up.
 It led, among many places, to Iceland's own prime minister, Sigmundur Davíð Gunnlaugsson, who resigned within days of the documents revealing he and his wife had secretly owned an offshore company holding investments in Iceland's own collapsed banks.
 It remains one of the largest and most consequential leak-based investigations in journalism history.